curl/everything-curl/usingcurl/downloads/url-named.md

     curl -o file.html http://example.com/file.html

-You can save the remove URL resource into the local file 'file.html' with this:
+You can save the remote URL resource into the local file 'file.html' with this:

     curl -O http://example.com/file.html